omaroscar-10/Customer-Segmentation/README.md

 **Data Exploration:** apply statistics and visualization techniques to gain a better understanding of the dataset.

-**Feature Engineering:** select or create new features from the existing ones.
+**Feature Engineering:** create new features from the existing ones.

 ### **Recency, Frequency, Monetary Value (RFM)**